 As part of a multi-million dollar renovation, a purpose-built plant room was constructed at the southern end of the property to house the CHP, heat pump, all associated pumps and the plate heat exchangers.

 The Cogeneration plant provides electrical output in conjunction with a 30kW PV array.
 This is used to offset the facility’s electrical consumption and thermal energy to the centre’s two pools.
-The CHP system is currently scheduled to operate during peak periods, 5 days per week.
+The CHP system is scheduled to operate during peak periods, 5 days per week.

-The production bore is located approx 30m away from the plant room and the injection bore is located approx 350m to the west of the production bore.
+The production bore is located approximately 30m away from the plant room, and the injection bore is located approximately 350m to the west of the production bore.
 Significant monitoring and warning systems are installed as part of the project’s groundwater license.
 These controls are fully integrated into the ComAp BMS system.

-The MiracleGen CHP unit is supplied with a ComAp Intelligen NT controller.
+The CHP unit was supplied with a ComAp Intelligen NT controller.
 This controller system was expanded to provide a full BMS system that operates the entire pool plant room including all of the heating and pumping equipment.
 The ComAp Intelligen NT controller has full control, monitoring and reporting capabilities system-wide.
 It’s also able to calculate GHG and cost savings via integrated gas and water flow meters

 Intelligent control; as part of the upgrade, the existing Submain and MSSB were removed and replaced with new purpose-built components.